-Assessment Criteria Construction Period Effects Mitigation and Monitoring be avoided, there is the potential for some minor delays.
+Assessment Criteria Construction Period Effects Mitigation and Monitoring Net Effects be avoided, there is the potential for some minor delays.
 During periods of traffic detouring, other nearby roadways could experience increase in auto traffic volumes which could lead to slower street transit travel (e.g., for King and Queen Streets).
 Commuters may opt to use transit instead of driving during periods of road closures which could put more user pressure on the transit system.
 Project proponent will work with transit providers (TTC and Metrolinx) to ensure that potential increase in service demands are being met and undertake monitoring of impact on bus and street car travel from traffic diversion onto other near-by City streets.
-Impact to rail (freight) transportation • The project requires the construction of a new rail spur bridge over the Don River (north of Lake Shore Boulevard-Don River bridge) and will require either the establishment of temporary rail works/bridge crossing or temporary closure of the existing spur line, depending on finalizing rail access needs to the east of the Don River.
+Impact to rail (freight) transportation The project requires the construction of a new rail spur bridge over the Don River (north of Lake Shore Boulevard-Don River bridge) and will require either the establishment of temporary rail works/bridge crossing or temporary closure of the existing spur line, depending on finalizing rail access needs to the east of the Don River.
 Co-proponents to explore with freight rail users the potential to reduce rail spur line use during construction periods as needed.
 Co-proponents to coordinate with TRCA and other stakeholders to integrate changes to the Port Lands rail spur with DMNP works related to sediment management area integration and weir installation works.
+Potential for short periods of closures or limited use of existing rail spur line may be necessary as new and/or temporary rail spur bridge facilities are put in place.
 Impact to pedestrian movement Existing pedestrian activity in the area is located on Cherry Street and on the Lower Don River trail system situated on the north side of Lake Shore Boulevard through the Keating Channel Precinct, including a Don River crossing.
 Pedestrians using these pathways will be impacted during construction.
 Refer to the "Impact to Cyclist Movements" section below for details.
 Any pedestrian travel will be restricted at times through the Keating Channel Precinct and along the Lake Shore Boulevard corridor between Cherry Street and Logan Avenue and along Cherry Street through the Gardiner area during construction - particularly during demolition of the elevated expressway.
 It is recommended that the path link to the Lower Don River trail system be temporarily relocated during construction when new works conflict with the current location.
 This will require that some segments of the path be shifted north of the new DVP ramps.
 It is recommended that the path connecting to the east be temporarily established along the proposed Villiers Street and/or Commissioners Street detour route.
 This will divert pathway users south on Cherry Street to Villiers Street and/or Commissioners Street to reconnect with the pathway via Don Roadway north to Lake Shore Boulevard.
+Appropriate signage will be implemented to identify Some short periods of closures to existing pathways may be necessary as new, temporary pathway facilities are put in place.
+The establishment of temporary pathways through the area may increase the trip length which could be a negative impact to commuters.
 Appropriate signage will be implemented to identify detour routes at the time of temporary roadway/sidewalk closures.
-In addition, closure events and restricted access will be minimized to the greatest extent possible to facilitate pedestrian
+In addition, closure events and restricted access will be minimized to the greatest extent possible to facilitate pedestrian movement during construction.